 He was preceded in death by four brothers and a sister.

 Unfortunately, due to health concerns with the coronavirus (COVID-19), the family will be postponing Ted’s Mass of Christian Burial and will make an announcement at a later date.
 Mass cards and flowers are appreciated or memorial contributions may be made to St. Jude Children’s Research Hospital, PO Box 1893, Memphis, TN 38101-9950.

-To plant a tree in memory of Thaddeus "Ted" Edward Dalkiewicz, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Thaddeus "Ted" Edward Dalkiewicz, please visit our floral store.